mciocchi/atomic_d6/README.md

 Progression of Domains
 --------------------------

 A Domain's Concept Bonus represents the scope of its political, social, and cultural influence.

+Just like when Characters advance, when a Domain expands or contracts, the GM may call for a roll of one or more [Advancements](#Concept-Bonus-Advancement) to determine whether its Concept Bonus changes.

 | Bonus | Scope of Power | Examples                                                               |
 |-------|----------------|------------------------------------------------------------------------|